Skip to main content

 6 mentions Positive Neutral Negative

-The game runs smoothly with good optimization, featuring improved compatibility with Windows 10/11, enhanced rendering options, and fixed crashes compared to the original 2003 release.
-While the added DRM is seen as unnecessary and potentially harmful in general, it does not negatively impact performance in this case.
-Overall, the optimization ensures a stable and well-performing experience.
+The game runs smoothly with no reported performance issues, benefiting from optimizations that improve compatibility with modern Windows versions and fix bugs present in the original 2003 port.
+Although the inclusion of DRM is seen as unnecessary and potentially detrimental, it does not noticeably impact performance.
+Overall, the optimization is considered good.

-• “Like the Resident Evil 1-3 and Dino Crisis 1 & 2 PC GOG/Steam re-releases, this re-release of Breath of Fire IV is essentially the same version as the European & Japanese PC port released back in 2003.
-However, GOG has optimized it to work better on Windows 10/11, added rendering options, and fixed crashes and some bugs and issues that you'd run into if you tried running the original 2003 CD now.”
+• “Like the Resident Evil 1 - 3 and Dino Crisis 1 & 2 PC GOG/Steam re-releases, this re-release of Breath of Fire IV is essentially the same version as the European & Japanese PC port released back in 2003; however, GOG has optimized it to work better on Windows 10/11, added rendering options, and fixed crashes and some bugs and issues that you'd run into if you were to just pop the original 2003 CD into your PC and tried running it now.”

 • “And as many people know, DRM like Enigma can negatively impact performance, so adding it here feels unnecessary and pointless.”